-Inequality exists locally and globally.
-It exists between people and between countries.
-It is evident that there are huge disparities between the wealth of people in Ireland, and it is clear that Ireland as a country is much wealthier than other countries in the world.
-While local and global poverty may appear as separate problems, they stem from the same issue of structural inequality.
-The world is structured in such a way that not everyone will succeed, have the same amount of money and not all countries will have the same amount of resources.
-To address issues of poverty both at home and abroad we need a collective approach to tackling these issues, it is hoped that the Sustainable Development Goals will help achieve the latter.
+huge disparities between the wealth of people in Ireland, Overall Aims: and it is clear that Ireland as a country is much wealthier This module aims to familiarise students with the concept than other countries in the world.
+While local and global of inequality.
+The lessons will introduce global inequality poverty may appear as separate problems, they stem between individuals and countries, explore why inequalfrom the same issue of structural inequality.
+The world is ity occurs, look at child and educational inequality and structured in such a way that not everyone will succeed, conclude by examining what students can do through the have the same amount of money and not all countries will Sustainable Development Goals to tackle inequality. have the same amount of resources.
+To address issues Background Information and Facts for of poverty both at home and abroad we need a collective approach to tackling these issues, it is hoped that the Sustainable Development Goals will help achieve the Inequality exists locally and globally.
+It exists between latter.